Friday November 1st - 1600 KM 1000 M

-It’s Packers game day.
+It’s Packers game day and yet another Sconnie with a kind soul has donated generously.
 Jodi is originally from Manitowoc and has been residing in Los Angeles for around 30 years.
 When my story was first published a couple of months ago she reached out to me on Instagram and told me to contact her nearer the date of the Packers-Chargers game as she might have a spare ticket for me.
-I messaged Jodi a few days ago and luckily the ticket is still spare so she has kindly donated to me.
-She also generously picks me up from the apartment and on the way to the stadium Jodi asks if I had any other ticket offers.
-I reply that I didn’t and how I’m really grateful for a ticket worth a few hundred dollars which is around several hundred Australian dollars.
+I messaged Jodi a few days ago and luckily the ticket is still spare, which has kindly been offered to me.
+She also generously picks me up from the apartment and on the way to the stadium Jodi asks if I had any other ticket offers for today’s game.
+I reply that I didn’t and how I’m really grateful for a ticket worth a few hundred dollars, which is around several hundred Australian dollars.
 The Chargers are currently playing in a small soccer ground whilst a new state of the art stadium is being constructed for both the Charges and the Rams.
-Combined with the huge number of Packers fans on the west coast of America this has resulted in a classic high school Economics textbook example of a demand and supply mismatch: high demand and low supply pushing up prices to levels similar to those of the NFL opener at Soldier Field a couple of months ago between the Packers and Bears.
-Luckily for me my good mate Eric reached out to me with a ticket and today my good fortune continues with Jodi.
+Combined with the huge number of Packers fans on the west coast of America this has resulted in a classic high school Economics textbook example of a demand and supply mismatch: high demand and low supply pushing up prices to levels similar to those of the NFL opener at Soldier Field a couple of months ago.
+Luckily for me my good mate Eric reached out to me with a ticket for Packers-Bears and today my good fortune continues with Jodi.
 We leave the car at a shopping complex parking lot then catch a Lyft to Dignity Health Sports Park.
-I’m meeting up with my good friend Richard “Dickie” Cockshott, who I went to high school with back in England in the late 90s.
-He married an American woman and now lives in Los Angeles with his wife and three stepchildren.
-Dickie is a great guy and we go back a long way, and in his typical nice guy fashion he has invited me and my fellow Packer friends to his tailgate.
+I’m meeting up with an old high school mate from back in the day in England, Richard “Dickie” Cockshott.
+He married an American woman and now lives in Los Angeles with his lovely wife and three stepchildren.
+Dickie is a good guy and we go back a long way from my previous life in England, and in his typical nice guy fashion he has invited me and my fellow Packer friends to his tailgate.
 A woman called Tracy and her dad, whom are originally from Wisconsin, join us for some tailgating fun.
 Tracy reached out to me on Twitter and it’s nice to meet her and her father Paul.
-Wendy and Roxanne choose to travel to a road game every year and this season it’s Los Angeles for today’s game.
+My “Toll Lambulance” mates Wendy and Roxanne choose to travel to a road game every year and this season it’s Los Angeles for today’s game.
 They too turn up at our tailgate and in true Packerssuperfanjaz style I have brought together a random group of people whom all love the green and gold - except for Dickie and his Chargers friends.
 My Packers community continues to grow with Coleen, her daughter, brother and sister in law turning up too to our tailgate.
 I think it’s becoming a bit too much for Dickie and all the other Chargers fans so I say goodbye to everyone and Jodi and I go and network with some other tailgates.
 There are so many Packers tailgates to choose from and I walk towards a large group based near a Packers decorated ute (pick up truck).
 I tell them my story and Marcos is the senior and leader of the group and is coming to Green Bay in December for a game so I invite him to tailgate lot 1 for a Shotski.
 Our group photo is pretty big and looks great.
 Jodi and I continue to walk around the parking lot and I introduce myself to a family and their friends.
-They generously offer us food and drinks and as Jodi and I are walking into the stadium she is impressed by my ability to make new mates - as commented by Rich Ryman of the Green Bay Press Gazette, I tell her the only Packers mates I don’t have are the ones that I haven’t yet met.
+They generously offer us food and drinks and as Jodi and I are walking into the stadium she is impressed by my ability to make new mates - as commented by Rich Ryman of the Green Bay Press Gazette I tell her the only Packers mates I don’t have are the ones that I haven’t yet met.
 The seats purchased by Jodi are in a really good location but being a small soccer stadium there aren’t many bad ones going around.
 It ends up being the worst performance of the season for the Packers, with the offense being held to just 60 yards for the first three quarters.
 Yesterday I wore my number 25 Melvin Gordon Badgers jersey and today he plays a really good day for the Chargers offense with 80 yards rushing and two touchdowns.
 Overall the NFC North had a bad day ending up 0-4 so the Packers didn’t lose ground in the race to the divisional title.
 Hopefully the Packers can win next weekend back at Lambeau against the Panthers with the Vikings losing in Dallas to create a bit of a lead for us in our division.
 Just before half time I nip to the restroom and I meet a guy who recognises me from my story.
-His name is Ryan Packer and he changed his surname to his wife’s surname which just happened to be Packer!
-He’s really excited to have met me and is really supportive of my journey.
+His name is Ryan Packer and he changed his surname to his wife’s surname – it coincidentally just happened to be Packer!
+Ryan is really excited to have met me and is really supportive of my journey.
 At the end of the game I say goodbye to Jodi and thank her again for donating me her spare ticket.
-I take a bus with some Packers fans to a local bar and have a post game drink then take a Lyft back to the apartment.
+I take a bus with some Packers fans to a local bar for a post game drink and then take a Lyft back to the apartment.
 Megan has made a nice soup for dinner and we all have an early night as Ethan and Megan have work tomorrow and I’m flying out to Phoenix.

 Monday 4th November 600 KM 360 M